Effective May 14, 2025

 At times, your clinician may seek supervision or consultation with other Thyme Care or non-Thyme Care clinicians regarding your treatment, to enhance the services being provided to you given the multiple perspectives, experiences, and treatment philosophies.
 All team members are ethically and legally bound to maintain your privacy and confidentiality in this scenario and none of your personal information will be shared or disclosed with any other individual without your consent.
 Exceptions to confidentiality do exist in certain situations, such as: threat of serious harm to self or others; reasonable suspicion of abuse or neglect of a child, or abuse, neglect, or exploitation of an incapacitated or dependent adult; court order and/or subpoena; permission from the client or guardian (i.e. voluntary release signed by the client or guardian); during supervisory consultations; diagnosis and dates of service shared with an insurance company to collect payments; information released as outlined Thyme Care’s Notice of Privacy Practices and Privacy Policy; and as otherwise required by law.

-By checking the box associated with “Informed Consent”, you acknowledge that you understand and agree with the following:
+By agreeing to this consent, you acknowledge that you understand and agree with the following:

-- You hereby consent to receive Thyme Care’s services via telehealth technologies.
-You understand that Thyme Care and its providers offer telehealth-based medical services but that these services do not replace the relationship between you and your primary care doctor, your oncologist, or other healthcare professionals who care for you.
+- You hereby consent to receiving Thyme Care’s services via telehealth technologies.
+You understand that Thyme Care and its providers offer telehealth-based medical services, but that these services do not replace the relationship between you and your primary care doctor, your oncologist or other healthcare professionals who care for you.
 You also understand it is up to the Thyme Care provider to determine whether or not your specific clinical needs are appropriate for a telehealth encounter.

 - You have been given an opportunity to select a provider from Thyme Care prior to the consult, including a review of the provider’s credentials.